 Participants may borrow from their fund accounts a minimum of \$1,000 up to a maximum amount equal to the lesser of \$50,000 or 50% of their vested account balance.
 A participant may have up to two loans outstanding at a time, however the total outstanding balance of all loans may not exceed the lesser of \$50,000 or 50% of the participant's vested account balance.
 Loan terms range from six months to 5 years or up to 15 years for the purchase of a primary residence.
-Maturities range from 2010 through 2024 as of December 31, 2009.
+Maturities range from 2011 through 2025 as of December 31, 2010.
 The loans are secured by the participant's account and bear interest at a rate of 1% above the prime lending rate which is determined at the end of the month prior to the month in which the loan request is made.
-Interest rates on outstanding loans ranged from 4.25% to 10.5% during 2009 and from 5.0% to 10.5% during 2008.
+Interest rates on outstanding loans ranged from 4.25% to 10.50% during 2010 and 2009.
 Principal and interest payments are made through bi-weekly payroll deductions.